blitlabs/internalizeapp.com/gatsby/content/blog/From-Milestones-to-Success-Managing-Complex-Goals-with-Internalize/index.md

 ---
-title: From Milestones to Success: Managing Complex Goals with Internalize
+title: "From Milestones to Success: Managing Complex Goals with Internalize"
 date: "2023-06-28T00:00:00.000Z"
 description: "From Milestones to Success: Managing Complex Goals with Internalize"
 ---